SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>
 </div>

-**Strategies to Mitigate Overfitting**

-To address overfitting, we plan to implement several strategies:

-**•	Introduce Dropout**: Including dropout layers in the model can help by randomly disabling a fraction of the neurons during training, which can prevent them from co-adapting too much.

-**•	Apply Early Stopping**: This involves monitoring the validation loss during training and stopping the training process once it degrades, even if the training loss continues to decrease.

-**•	Enhance Regularization**: Implementing L2 regularisation can penalise large weights in the model, encouraging simpler models that may generalise better.

-**•	Data Augmentation and Enrichment**: Increasing the size and diversity of the training dataset or employing sophisticated NLP-specific data augmentation techniques could enhance the model's generalisation ability.

-**•	Adjust Learning Rate**: Refining the learning rate and possibly employing adaptive learning rate techniques such as learning rate schedules or reduction on plateau can significantly impact model training dynamics and outcomes.

-By implementing these strategies, we aimed to develop a more robust model that performs well on training data and effectively generalises to new, unseen datasets.

 ### **3. Non-Representative Size Augmented Dataset**

 Incorporating synthetic data to augment datasets can sometimes result in a decline in model accuracy.
 Several factors contribute to this outcome.

-The decline in accuracy can be explained by several reasons.
+Several reasons can explain the decline in accuracy.

-Firstly, the quality of the synthetic data could have led to this issues.
+Firstly, the quality of the synthetic data could have led to this issue.
 Indeed, the synthetic sentences generated by ChatGPT may not have accurately reflected the nuances and subtleties inherent in genuine text difficulty levels.
 While ChatGPT can produce coherent and contextually relevant sentences, it may not perfectly emulate the complexity gradients needed for precise difficulty classification.

 Secondly, introducing synthetic data can lead to a shift in the data distribution.
-If the generated sentences do not match the real-world complexity and difficulty levels, the model may learn to recognize patterns that are not truly indicative of each difficulty level.
+If the generated sentences do not match the real-world complexity and difficulty levels, the model may learn to recognize patterns not truly indicative of each difficulty level.
 This can cause the model to perform poorly when evaluating real-world text data.
-Similarly, ChatGPT’s understanding of difficulty levels might not perfectly align with the linguistic features that determine text difficulty for language learners.
+Similarly, ChatGPT’s understanding of difficulty levels might not perfectly align with the linguistic features determining text difficulty for language learners.
 The augmented sentences might not have the correct balance of vocabulary complexity, grammatical structures, and semantic content corresponding to each difficulty level.

-Thirdly, the model might overfit to the augmented data, especially if the synthetic sentences have repetitive patterns or structures not found in the original dataset.
+Thirdly, the model might overfit the augmented data, especially if the synthetic sentences have repetitive patterns or structures not found in the original dataset.
 Overfitting reduces the model’s ability to generalize to new, unseen data, leading to lower accuracy on the validation set.

 Finally, although the dataset was expanded, the increase (from 4,800 to 5,100 lines) might have been insufficient to provide the diversity needed for significant performance improvement.
 A larger increase or more diverse augmentation techniques might have been necessary to see a positive impact.

 ### **4. Non-Accurate Model**

-In our project, another significant challenge we faced was the issue of model inaccuracy, as evidenced by the low accuracy rate achieved by using an external language model, OpenAI's GPT-3.5 Turbo, to perform text classification.
+Another significant challenge in our project was model inaccuracy, as evidenced by the low accuracy rate achieved by using an external language model, OpenAI's GPT-3.5 Turbo, to perform text classification.

 <div align="center">
   <div style="position: relative; text-align: right;">